-1 cup whole milk (goat, sheep or cow) 1-2 teaspoons active milk kefir grains
+1 quart whole milk (goat, sheep or cow) ~2-3 Tbsp active milk kefir grains

-When fermented to your desired thickness, place a small strainer over another clean jar.
+When fermented to your desired thickness, place a small strainer (or use the built in strainer in the Kefir Cap) over another clean jar.
 Strain the kefir into the clean jar, catching the grains in the strainer.
 (Sometimes the thickened milk can be cumbersome to strain, in which case simply pluck them out with clean hands!)
 Then, transfer the grains to a fresh cup of milk and allow to ferment again.
 Store your fermented milk kefir in the refrigerator with a loose lid.
 Enjoy within 1-2 weeks.

-Note: Be sure to use either wood, plastic or 100% stainless steel utensils and strainers.
+Note: Be sure to use either wood, plastic or 100% stainless steel strainers.
 Most metals are reactive and can negatively affect the grains over time.